2024-learn/DevOps/DevopsBootcamp/Linux/notes.md

      ```while loop
      while condition
      do
-       statement(s) to be executes if command is true
+       statement(s) to be executed if command is true
      done
      ```